2 Motor System With Low Suction

 I have a SilentMaster S3 that suddenly (last week)has low suction.
 I have emptied the bag and checked all the ports inside the house to make sure they are all closed.
 I tried the vacum again today (5 Days later) thinking maybe something is clogging up the pipes and now I am hearing a loud noise from the unit in the garage.
 The suction is still low.
 What could be the problem?
 Patti, Edmond

-It sounds like one or more of the motors are bad.
-We suggest replacing all motors
+It sounds like one or both of the motors are bad.
+We suggest replacing both SilentMaster S3 motors to resolve your low suction issue.

 New Inlets, Lost Suction